medcomdk/dk-medcom-acknowledgement/input/pagecontent/StructureDefinition-medcom-messaging-acknowledgementHeader-intro.md

 ### Scope and usage
 This profile is used as the MessageHeader resource for the MedCom Acknowledgement message.
 Constraint and rules from MedComMessagingMessageHeader is inherited to this profile.
-However, does MedComMessagingAcknowledgementHeader not allow for a receiver of the type carbon-copy and it require a respons code, which includes information about the delivery of a message e.g., if the message was delivered without error it would resolve in respons code *ok*.
+However, does MedComAcknowledgementMessageHeader not allow for a receiver of the type carbon-copy and it require a respons code, which includes information about the delivery of a message e.g., if the message was delivered without error it would resolve in respons code *ok*.
 For further description about the latter, see section below.

-Please refer to the tab "Snapshot Table(Must support)" below for the definition of the required content of a MedComMessagingAcknowledgementHeader.
+Please refer to the tab "Snapshot Table(Must support)" below for the definition of the required content of a MedComAcknowledgementMessageHeader.

 ### Respons code

-A MedComMessagingAcknowledgementHeader is required in MedCom FHIR Messaging and follows the recommandations from HL7 FHIR ValueSet [response-code](http://hl7.org/fhir/R4/valueset-response-code.html "response-code")
+A MedComAcknowledgementMessageHeader is required in MedCom FHIR Messaging and follows the recommandations from HL7 FHIR ValueSet [response-code](http://hl7.org/fhir/R4/valueset-response-code.html "response-code")

 The codes here are equivalent to HL7 v3.Acknowledgement as described in the table below.